 More importantly, though, I also gently pressed Charlene to close her eyes, transport herself in time, and recall how she felt at some pivotal times.
 Very boldly, Charlene made revisions that are raw, honest, and real.

 Last week, I finished designing the book, and it should go to print soon.
-Please look for it in my shop.
+It is now available in my shop.
 Also consider sharing this blog with readers you know who enjoy memoirs and with young people in your life—particularly young women—who could use a strong female role model.

 Charlene has a strong spirit and a tender heart.
 There is much to be learned from her about morality, perseverance, and personal growth.